Palm and sand, west coast midday

 RECOLLECTION · 02 · VIEQUES 18.1260° N · 65.4401° W

-Ferry from Ceiba — about an hour.
+Ferry from Ceiba, about an hour.
 Rented a golf cart and let the island set the speed.
 Wild horses grazed the salt road, descended from Spanish colonial stock, unhurried.
 No one asked where we were going.
-Mosquito Bay — the brightest bio bay in the world — was on the far side of the island and we almost didn't make it back before the last ferry.
+We flew the drone low over an empty curve of sand on the island's south side.
+No footprints, no hurry, just the hum of the props against the surf.

 RECOLLECTION · 03 · RINCÓN 18.3452° N · 67.2572° W